Privacy Policy

 This website uses functions of the web analysis service Google Analytics.
 The provider of this service is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 Google Analytics enables the website operator to analyze the behavior patterns of website visitors.
 To that end, the website operator receives a variety of user data, such as pages accessed, time spent on the page, the utilized operating system and the user’s origin.
-Google may consolidate these data in a profile that is allocated to the respective user or the user’s device.
+This data is assigned to the respective end device of the user.
+An assignment to a user-ID does not take place.

 Google Analytics uses technologies that make the recognition of the user for the purpose of analyzing the user behavior patterns (e.g., cookies or device fingerprinting).
 The website use information recorded by Google is, as a rule transferred to a Google server in the United States, where it is stored.